Get News & Updates Directly To Your Inbox

 Blood glucosePerformed with a simple blood draw, this test measures the amount of sugar (glucose) in your bloodstream.
 When blood sugar is too high, it can lead to diabetes.
 A major health problem on its own, diabetes is also a big risk factor for heart disease.

 How will you know if your blood sugar is too high?
 Your doctor will tell you.
 If it is, you may need to change your diet or activity level to help bring it under control.
-Reducing the amount of saturated fat you eat by cutting back on red meat and desserts might be one way to help lower your fasting blood sugar.
-So can getting 30 minutes of exercise most days of the week.
+Eating less saturated fat by cutting back on red meat and desserts might be one way to lower your fasting blood sugar.
+Getting 30 minutes of exercise most days of the week is another way.
 If needed, your doctor will prescribe medication that can help.

 Blood pressureYour blood pressure is typically tested with a blood pressure cuff in your doctor’s office.
 The test measures the force of blood against the arteries when your heart beats and when it rests.
 When blood pressure remains above healthy levels for too long — generally higher than 120/80 mm Hg — it can trigger a greater risk for heart attack, stroke and other health issues.

 Like high cholesterol, high blood pressure has no symptoms.
 That’s why it’s important to know your numbers.
-It’s estimated that one out of every three Americans has high blood pressure, and in many of them, it goes untreated.
+It’s estimated that one out of every three Americans has high blood pressure.
+In many of them, it goes untreated.

 Body mass index (BMI) Everyone’s ideal body weight is different.
 It depends on age, height, gender and frame.
-BMI is one tool your doctor can use to determine if you’re a healthy weight.
-The test calculates your weight and height to determine your muscle-to-fat ratio.
+BMI is one tool your doctor can use to find out if you’re a healthy weight.
+The test calculates your weight and height to work out your muscle-to-fat ratio.

 A BMI of 25 or higher can increase your risk for heart disease.
 The higher your BMI, the greater your risk.
 Here’s the good news: Losing even a small amount of weight — just five to 10 percent of your total body weight — can help.
 For a 200-pound person, that means shedding just 10 to 20 pounds.